What is a Selloff?

 When a selloff occurs, potential buyers delay making a move until the causes of the selloff have receded.
 Therefore, during a selloff, there tend to be many sellers of a specific stock, and only a handful of buyers are interested in buying the stock, causing a sharp decline in the stock price.

 For example, when a company issues a profit warning, shareholders may become worried about the announcement and start selling off the company’s stock to a small number of interested buyers.
 As a result, the shareholders will continue selling until the market believes the value of the security has readjusted to its fair value or when the selling action is complete.

 - A selloff is a rapid and sustained sale of a large volume of securities, leading to a decline in its price.

 - It may be caused by various factors, such as a report of declining earnings, the threat of new technologies, natural disasters, or an increase in the price of raw materials.

-- Selloffs are generally short-lived and will reverse quickly once the triggering event recedes or a market rumor is dispelled.
+- Selloffs are generally short-lived and prices will stabilize quickly once the triggering event or news is assimilated into the market.

 A selloff is a common scenario with bonds, stocks, and currencies.
 When an unexpected event occurs, such as negative news or a market rumor, such events can trigger rapid and sustained selling of the traded security.
 Selloffs are sometimes referred to as dumping because traders attempt to dispose of their asset holdings as fast as possible without paying regard to the declining prices.